martin-ueding/project-tools/git-tarball.1.rst

 packagers to package the program.

-The generated tarballs will be put into a folder with the name of the repo into a folder which is the first parameter.
+The generated tarballs will be put into a folder with the name of the repo into a folder which has to be specified in the git configuration file in key ``tarball.destdir``.

 OPTIONS
 =======